DeepLabCut/DeepLabCut/docs/functionDetails.md

 ```python
 deeplabcut.evaluate_multianimal_crossvalidate(config_path, Shuffles=[1], edgewisecondition=True, leastbpts=1, init_points=20, n_iter=50)
 ```
-We highly suggest that you read the docstring for this function to edit inputs appropraitely.
+We highly suggest that you read the docstring for this function to edit inputs appropriately.

 **maDeepLabCut: (or on normal projects!)**